The Best Dog Costumes for Large Dogs and Small!Reading Time: 5 minutes

 Halloween Dog Costumes Are a Ton of Fun!

-Halloween dog costumes can be as much fun to decide on put together as taking it will be taking photos of them all decked out with their costume on!
-Make sure you read the safety stuff below before you try to fit clothing or accessorize your dog.
+Halloween dog costumes can be as much fun to decide on put together, as taking it will be taking photos of them all decked out with their costume on!
+However, make sure you read the safety stuff below before you try to fit clothing or accessorize your dog.
 In the meantime, here are a few ideas …

 Grow Your Fandoms: From Pokémon Dogs to Star Wars Dog Costumes